inferno-framework/inferno-core/docs/getting-started.md

 1. Run `gem install inferno_core` to install inferno.
 1. Run `gem install foreman` to install foreman, which will be used to run the Inferno web and worker processes.
+1. Run `gem install rerun` to install rerun, which will be used to enable `watch` functionality to reload Inferno when a test has been updated.
 1. Run `bundle exec inferno migrate` to set up the database.

 #### Running Inferno